graphql-compose/graphql-compose/docs/basics/generating-schema.md

 title: Generating Schema
 ---

-`SchemaComposer` is a builder of `GraphQLSchema` object.
-Obtained Schema via `buildSchema()` method may be used in `express-graphql`, `apollo-server` and other libs which uses `GraphQL.js` under the hood for query execution at runtime.
+`SchemaComposer` allows to build a `GraphQLSchema` instance.
+The Schema obtained calling the `buildSchema()` method may be used in `express-graphql`, `apollo-server` and other libs that use `GraphQL.js` under the hood for query execution at runtime.

 ## Create Schema

-`SchemaComposer` provides basic root types `Query`, `Mutation`, `Subscription`.
-You must add fields at least to one of these types, otherwise Schema will not have sense and cannot be build.
+`SchemaComposer` provides three basic root types: `Query`, `Mutation` and `Subscription`.
+It's imperative to initialize at least one of those, otherwise our Schema would not build.

 ```js
 import { schemaComposer } from 'graphql-compose';